netdata/netdata/docs/glossary.md

 - [**Registry**](https://github.com/netdata/netdata/blob/rework-learn/docs/concepts/netdata-agent/registry.md): Registry that allows Netdata to provide unified cross-server dashboards.

-- [Replication Streaming](https://github.com/netdata/netdata/edit/rework-learn/docs/concepts/netdata-agent/metrics-streaming-replication.md): Streaming configuration where child `A`, _with_ a database and web dashboard, streams metrics to parent `B`.
+- [**Replication Streaming**](https://github.com/netdata/netdata/edit/rework-learn/docs/concepts/netdata-agent/metrics-streaming-replication.md): Streaming configuration where child `A`, _with_ a database and web dashboard, streams metrics to parent `B`.

+- [**Room** or **War Room**](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/rooms.md): War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

+## S

+- [Single Node Dashboard](https://github.com/netdata/learn/blob/rework-learn/docs/concepts/netdata-cloud/netdata-views.md#jump-to-single-node-dashboards-1): A dashboard pre-configured with every installation of the Netdata agent, with thousand of metrics and hundreds of interactive charts that requires no set up.

+- [**Space**](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/spaces.md): A high-level container and virtual collaboration area where you can organize team members, access levels,and the nodes you want to monitor.
 ## T

 - [**Template Entity Type**](https://github.com/netdata/netdata/blob/master/docs/concepts/health-monitoring/alerts.md#entity-types): Entity type that defines rules that apply to all charts of a specific context, and use the template label.
 Templates help you apply one entity to all disks, all network interfaces, all MySQL databases, and so on.